gaf3/hundoword/README.md

 * Sound Spell - Show the word above and they have to type in characters to match the spelling.
 * Sound Cross - Line of speakers and line of words.
 Play the speaker, match the words.
 * Sound Search - Basic word search.
 List of speakers for words to search for.
 Student clicks letters, circling in row.
 When circle matches, word is green.
 Indifferent button to give up.

+## Plans

+Plans allow for self directed learning.
+With a plan, you can specify
+* How man words a Student should focus on at a time
+* Which achievements a Student must attain for a word for it to be considered learn
+* Which achievements you want them to ignore altogether for now

+Once you define a Plan on the Plan tab, you can click the Evaluate button, and the Student's focus will automatically be updated as well as the list of words considered learned.
+You can update their Plan and reevaluate as many times as you want.

 # Web